cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 If a user requests ``/articles/view/first-post``, then the value 'first-post' is passed as ``$slug`` by CakePHP's routing and dispatching layers.
-If we reload our browser with our new action saved, we'd see another CakePHP error page telling use we're missing a view template; lets fix that.
+If we reload our browser with our new action saved, we'd see another CakePHP error page telling use we're missing a view template; let's fix that.

 Create the View Template
 ========================